 Buying Pillows: 4 Must-Know Facts

-And appreciate it you should: According to a survey from the National Sleep Foundation, 9 out of 10 people rank pillows as important for a good night’s sleep.
+The perfect pillow is worth fighting for!
+According to a survey from the National Sleep Foundation, 9 out of 10 people rank pillows as important for a good night’s sleep.
 Want to make sure you’ve got the right one for you?
 Here’s what you need to know about pillows.

 Fact #1: The right pillow matches the way you sleep